minio/docs/source/minio-cli/minio-mc/mc-alias.rst

    .. mc-cmd:: HOSTNAME

-      The URL for the S3-compatible service endpoint.
+      *Required* The URL for the S3-compatible service endpoint.

-   .. mc-cmd:: ACCESS_KEY
+   .. mc-cmd:: ACCESSKEY

-      The access key for authenticating to the S3 service.
-The ``ACCESS_KEY`` must correspond to a user or role on the S3 service.
+      *Required* The access key for authenticating to the S3 service.
+The ``ACCESSKEY`` must correspond to a user or role on the S3 service.

-      :mc-cmd:`mc` can only perform an operation on the S3 service if the ``ACCESS_KEY`` user or role grants the required permissions.
+      :mc-cmd:`mc` can only perform an operation on the S3 service if the ``ACCESSKEY`` user or role grants the required permissions.

-   .. mc-cmd:: SECRET_KEY
+   .. mc-cmd:: SECRETKEY

-      The corresponding secret for the specified ``ACCESS_KEY``.
+      *Required* The corresponding secret for the specified ``ACCESSKEY``.

    .. mc-cmd:: api
       :option:

-      The Amazon S3 Signature version to use when connecting to the S3 service.
+      *Optional* The Amazon S3 Signature version to use when connecting to the S3 service.
 Supports the following values:

       - ``S3v2``